Prima scriptura: Methodism

 Another version of the prima scriptura approach may be the Wesleyan Quadrilateral for the Methodists, which maintains that Scripture is to be the primary authority for the Church.
 Nonetheless, it is best interpreted through the lenses of reason, personal experience, and Church tradition, although the Bible remains the crucial and normative authority for Christians.
 According to the United Methodist Church, which adheres to this notion:

 "Scripture is considered the primary source and standard for Christian doctrine.
 Tradition is experience and the witness of development and growth of the faith through the past centuries and in many nations and cultures.
 Experience is the individual's understanding and appropriating of the faith in the light of his or her own life.
 Through reason the individual Christian brings to bear on the Christian faith discerning and cogent thought.
 These four elements taken together bring the individual Christian to a mature and fulfilling understanding of the Christian faith and the required response of worship and service."

-Catholicism

-The Catholic Church does not adhere to prima scriptura.
-Instead, it follows Scripture, Sacred Tradition, and Magisterium as coequal sources of divine revelation.
-Catholicism holds that Scripture and Tradition "make up a single sacred deposit of the Word of God, which is entrusted to the Church", and the magisterium is not independent of this, since "all that it proposes for belief as being divinely revealed is derived from this single deposit of faith."

-Eastern Orthodoxy

-Eastern Orthodoxy teaches that Scripture is neither above nor below Tradition, and that Scripture is part of the written Tradition of the Church.
-An analogy is made where the entirety of church life is compared to a jeweled necklace, of which the most precious gem is the large diamond in the center, representing scripture.
-The other gems represent other parts of the Holy Tradition.
-While none of the other jewels are equal to the diamond, they nonetheless contribute to its beauty; the diamond looks best as part of the whole necklace (i. e., when viewed within the context of Church tradition).
-Sola scriptura, which is analogous to ripping the diamond out of the necklace because one prefers to view it on its own, only detracts from the diamond's beauty and value.
+Anabaptism